KALLESHDR/Pizza-Billing-System/README.md

 # Pizza-Billing-System
 It is the system which represents the billing system in pizza delivary shops, done with using python You can make any changes in the program if you need

+How to run
+import the repositry
+open command prompt and try pizza-billing.py
+See the output